-- To select sites to be deleted individually, your phone must be running Windows Phone software version 8.0.10211.204 or later.
+- To select sites individually for deletion, your phone must be running Windows Phone software version 8.0.10211.204 or later.
 See How do I update my phone software? for more information about how to update your phone.

-- To delete temporary files, cookies and saved passwords along with your browsing history, tap Settings > Delete history.
+- To delete temporary files, cookies and saved passwords along with your browsing history, tap More > Settings > Delete history.